OpenEvalProject/evals/manuscripts/elife-79742/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/79742/elife-79742-fig1-v1.jpg)

 **Figure 1.:** Overall serostatus for the 22 pathogens are shown in the CHD-positive group (individuals with at least one CHD event during follow-up) or CHD-negative group.
 The y-axis indicates the relative percentage within each group.
-Pathogens are ranked in ascending order of overall seropositivity (all individuals combined).Figure 1—source data 1.Figure 1.
+Pathogens are ranked in ascending order of overall seropositivity (all individuals combined).

-## Univariable predictors of CHD incidence
+### Univariable predictors of CHD incidence

 To validate the utility of SCORE2 in our cohort, we tested its association with CHD.
 SCORE2 was significantly and positively associated with CHD (HR 1.72, 95% CI 1.61–1.85, p = 2.87×10−61) (Appendix 1—table 2).
 We also observed a significant inverse association between average gross monthly income and CHD risk (HR 0.85, 95% CI 0.76–0.96, p = 7.27×10−3).